raymondkeogh/gameoflife/README.md

 ----------

-This is primarily a website for people to engage and enjoy the simulation so with that in mind the site will veer towards a more playful theme.
+This website is primarily to allow people engage and enjoy the simulation.
+With that in mind the site will veer towards a more playful theme.
 The simulation itself is reminiscent of earlier computer game graphics and so retro themes can be employed to reinforce this.

 **Colours:**